AuroraMe vs NOAA Space Weather (2026) | Comparison

 - Kp activity notifications

-- Confirmed aurora window alerts — high-confidence viewing periods (premium)
+- Confirmed aurora window alerts for high-confidence viewing periods (premium)

 - Storm watch broadcasts from NOAA (premium)